aleperf/faq-accordion-card/README.md

 <img src="./screenshots/mobile-iphone-12.png">
 </p>

-And below another screenshots of the desktop app showing more than one tab open and the hover effect on a FAQ.
+And below another screenshot of the desktop app showing more than one tab open and the hover effect on a FAQ.

 <p align="center">
 <img src="./screenshots/desktop-hover.png" width="800">